Worldbuilding/worldbuilding.github.io/programs/index.md

 * You must not have been Spotlight Host in the past 3 months.
 This includes no-shows, if you do not let us know in advance.
 * You must not have a moderative record (warnings or bans) in the past 3 months.

-If you don't meet thesee criteria, don't worry!
+If you don't meet these criteria at any point, don't worry!
 If you've applied, we'll keep your spotlight application but you won't be considered until you meet these criteria.
 We'll take care of this on our end, but you can feel free to ask a mod if you're not sure.

 <a href="https://goo.gl/forms/uap6PmwzeyheZMJk2" class="btn btn-primary">Apply for Spotlight!</a>